United States v. Moore (1973)

-Background
+Factual background

 On January 19, 1971, police officers searched a hotel room in Washington, D.C., as part of an investigation into a heroin smuggling operation.
 In the hotel room was drug paraphernalia and a man named Raymond Moore, who had 50 heroin capsules in his pocket.
-Moore was arrested and charged with four counts of violating the Harrison Narcotics Tax Act and the Jones–Miller Act, which, among other offenses, make it illegal for a person to possess heroin.
+The capsules collectively contained 2.3 g of a mixture that was 4–7% heroin.
+Moore was arrested and charged in the United States District Court for the District of Columbia with four counts of violating the Harrison Narcotics Tax Act and the Jones–Miller Act, (Note: Since repealed and replaced by the Comprehensive Drug Abuse Prevention and Control Act of 1970.) which, among other offenses, make it illegal for a person to possess heroin.
 Moore claimed to be a heroin addict who only took enough heroin to satisfy his addiction.

 Moore asked the court to dismiss the charges against him, arguing that since he was addicted to heroin but did not sell or distribute to others, (Note: Moore being a non-trafficking addict was, to some extent, a legal fiction; some evidence in this case did point to him being involved in trafficking, and in over 25 years of narcotics addiction, he spent 13 years in prison due to 14 different criminal convictions, none of which were for drug possession.
-For the purposes of the legal questions here, though, Moore was treated as a non-trafficking addict.) he should be exempt from the charges on two grounds: first, that addicts lack the mens rea ("guilty mind") to be held criminally responsible, and second, that enforcing the law against addicts would be in violation of the Eighth Amendment.
+For the purposes of the legal questions here, though, Moore was treated as a non-trafficking addict.) he should be exempt from the charges on two grounds: first, that addicts lack the mens rea ("guilty mind") to be held criminally responsible, and second, that enforcing the law against addicts would be cruel and unusual punishment in violation of the Eighth Amendment.
 The court refused.
 It also suppressed testimony from a psychiatrist who said that Moore had been an addict for over 25 years, and could not control his urge to take heroin, because the court ruled that addiction is not a defense to heroin possession.
-The jury convicted Moore; the court did not refer him for treatment under the Narcotics Addict Rehabilitation Act, sentencing him instead to a total of six years in prison.
-(Note: Gary W. Barrick writes that Moore was convicted on all four counts; Alan R. Sankin writes that he was sentenced to "concurrent terms of two to six years on one violation and six years for the other".)
+The jury convicted Moore on all four counts; the court considered diverting him towards treatment under the Narcotics Addict Rehabilitation Act of 1966, but decided he was ineligible; the court sentenced him instead to a total of six years in prison.
 Moore appealed to the D.C.
 Circuit Court of Appeals.